AdobeDocs/workfront.en/help/quicksilver/timesheets/create-and-manage-timesheets/log-time.md

 >[!NOTE]
 >
->Review users assigned to a Timesheet Profile can see the Timesheets tab and log general hours.
+>Review users assigned to a Timesheet Profile can see the Timesheets area and log general hours.
 However, they cannot log hours on any tasks or issues assigned to them that appear on the timesheet.

 1. Click the [!UICONTROL **Main Menu**] icon ![](assets/main-menu-icon.png) in the upper-right corner of Adobe Workfront.